 Current Trends in RDW Research

 Additionally, researchers are investigating the role of RDW in predicting disease severity and prognosis in patients with COVID-19.
-Several studies have found that higher RDW levels are associated with increased risk of hospitalization, ICU admission, and mortality in COVID-19 patients.
+And several studies have found that higher RDW levels are associated with increased risk of hospitalization, ICU admission, and mortality in COVID-19 patients.
 These findings suggest that RDW could serve as a simple and cost-effective biomarker for risk stratification in clinical practice.

 Data and Statistics

 Statistical data from large-scale population studies have provided valuable insights into the distribution of RDW levels and their associations with various health outcomes.
-For example, a study published in the Journal of the American Medical Association (JAMA) found that higher RDW levels were associated with increased all-cause mortality in a cohort of over 20,000 adults.
+As an example, a study published in the Journal of the American Medical Association (JAMA) found that higher RDW levels were associated with increased all-cause mortality in a cohort of over 20,000 adults.

 Popular Opinions and Misconceptions